 Parks/ Outdoors/ Walks

 22. Canal Saint-Martin

-This canal is a man-made waterway, about 4.5 km long, connecting Canal de l’Ourcq to the Seine.
+Also close to topping my list of cool free things to do in Paris, walking the length of Canal St Martin remains one of my favourite walks in this city.
+A man-made waterway the canal is about 4.5 km long, connecting Canal de l’Ourcq to the Seine.
 Originally built in 1802 by Napolean I as an out-thrust of the Ourcq River, aiming to bring potable drinking water to Parisians riddled with potential diseases like cholera and dysentery.
 Every fifteen years or so the canal is dredged to clean it but in recent times the area itself surrounding the canal has undergone revitalisation.
 Find a hive of pubs and bars spread along the canal.
 This area is also a popular hang-out of the student population.
 In popular culture the canal area was featured in the cinema ‘Amelie’ as a place to skip stones.